WWL-FM

-WWL-FM (105.3 MHz) is a commercial radio station, licensed to Kenner, Louisiana, and serving the New Orleans metropolitan area.
-It is owned by Audacy, Inc. and airs a news-talk and sports radio format, simulcast with WWL.
-The station's studios and offices are located at the 400 Poydras Tower in New Orleans' downtown district.
+WWL-FM (105.3 MHz) is a commercial radio station licensed to Kenner, Louisiana, and serving the New Orleans metropolitan area.
+It is owned by Audacy, Inc. WWL-FM and sister station WWL (870 AM) simulcast a news-talk-sports radio format.
+The studios and offices are in the 400 Poydras Tower in the New Orleans Central Business District.

 WWL-FM has an effective radiated power (ERP) of 96,000 watts.
-The transmitter site is off Paris Road in Chalmette, Louisiana.
-WWL-FM broadcasts in the HD Radio hybrid format.
-The HD-2 subchannel carries both CBS Sports Radio and shows on food and lifestyles.
+Its transmitter site is off Paris Road in Chalmette, Louisiana.
+WWL-FM broadcasts in the HD Radio hybrid format, with its HD2 digital subchannel carrying both Infinity Sports Network and shows on food and lifestyles.